Youth Advisory Board

 Luke Zavrou-Blackstock

-Luke is a PhD student in the Sociology department of Durham University, focusing on experiences of race and racism in predominantly white institutions and organisations.
+Luke works in PR, helping to tell the stories of startup technology businesses with meaningful missions in the media.
 Luke graduated from Durham University in 2020 with a BA in Sociology, and UCL in 2021 with an MSc in Social Policy and Social Research.
-After first attending the Almeida (and the theatre) as part of the inaugural Almeida for Free scheme, Luke is excited to get started with the Youth Board to help extend schemes that democratise theatre for young people.
+After first attending the Almeida (and the theatre) as part of the inaugural Almeida for Free scheme, Luke is excited to be continuing with the Youth Board to help extend schemes that democratise theatre for young people.

 Keep in touch